Gratitude changes the brain. Therefore, gratitude changes everything.

 Take a moment right now to identify one thing that you’re thankful for.
-It can be something like a feeling that arises for loved one, a friend, a pet, or a detail about that loved one that you especially appreciate.
+It can be a feeling that arises for a loved one, friend, pet, or a detail about that loved one that you especially appreciate.

 Can you feel this gratitude in your body?
 Where do you feel it?
 How does it feel?
 For example, do you feel warmth with it?
-Do you feel more space in your chest, in your heart?
+Do you feel more space in your chest or in your heart?
 Do you feel an overall expansion, or do you feel more grounded?

-The more that we consciously identify and feel (and choose to share and express) what we’re grateful for on a regular basis, the more naturally we feel thankful for small things throughout the day because the brain will seek more of the reward system that is triggered by that release of happy hormones, particularly dopamine.
+Consciously feeling (and sharing and expressing) gratitude on a regular basis makes it easier to feel thankful for small things throughout the day — because the brain will seek more of the reward system that is triggered by that release of happy hormones, particularly dopamine.

-This is when new neural pathways are created —we’re literally changing our brain to aid us in feeling better!
-This will seep into our memories, enabling us to remember the past through a lighter lens.
-This will naturally influence our present moment and positively impact our future because we will FEEL our past and future differently in the present!
+This is when new neural pathways are created — literally changing the brain to aid us in feeling better!
+This will seep into memories, enabling us to remember the past through a lighter lens.
+This will naturally influence the present moment and positively impact the future because we’ll FEEL our past and future differently in the present!

 We’re actively exercising our brain and in doing so, generating physical, mental, and emotional benefits.

-A gratitude practice aids in changing the perspective through which we experience our inner worlds and the world around us.
-We begin to naturally identify more of the positive, taking an edge off of pessimism, crippling criticism, loathing of self or others, or in extreme circumstances, hopelessness.
+A gratitude practice changes how we experience our inner worlds and the world around us.
+We begin to naturally identify more of the positive, taking an edge off of anger, pessimism, crippling criticism, loathing of self or others, or in extreme circumstances, hopelessness.

 No matter how down we may feel, there is always something to feel thankful for, which is the beauty in this practice.
 Even searching for something to feel thankful for is making positive changes in the brain.

-Gratitude can also act like a springboard for those low moments—it can be there to lift us from falling further into a downward spiral.
-It can then shine as a light no matter the darkness we may face.
+Gratitude also acts as a springboard for those low moments.
+It shines as light no matter the darkness we may face.
 That light will grow, shine bigger and brighter, through practice and persistence.

 It takes a few weeks to establish a new habit, and receiving the many benefits from a gratitude practice may take about eight weeks.
 It’s easiest to build new habits in the morning, and practicing gratitude when waking up also influences the subconscious mind.

-You can start out by feeling thankful for just one or a few things when you wake up and let it develop into more naturally with time.
-You can also include gratitude into your morning routine and meditation practice.
-If it helps, you can do this with the Minimalist Meditation that I made for you.
+You can start out by feeling thankful for just one or a few things when you wake up and let it develop naturally with time.
+You can also include gratitude in your morning routine and meditation practice.
+If it helps, you can do this with a meditation that I made for you.

 There are so many ways to practice gratitude, so whatever and however helps you FEEL gratitude on a daily basis, do it for all of the advantages it brings!
-Comment with your feedback or questions, or join us for more info and inspiration in the Facebook group.
+Comment with your feedback or questions, or join for more info and inspiration by subscribing below.